airlift/aircompressor/README.md

 # Usage

-Each algorithm provides a simple block compression API using the `io.airlift.compress.Compressor` and `io.airlift.compress.Decompressor` classes.
+Each algorithm provides a simple block compression API using the `io.airlift.compress.v2.Compressor` and `io.airlift.compress.v2.Decompressor` classes.
 Block compression is the simplest form of which simply compresses a small block of data provided as a `byte[]`, or more generally a `java.lang.foreign.MemorySegment`.
 Each algorithm may have one or more streaming format which typically produces a sequence of block compressed chunks.